Gurjit Singh

 He Chaired the CII Business Task Force on Trilateral Cooperation in Africa including the Asia Africa Growth Corridor with Japan.
 He comments on current events on TV and in journals.
 His report on such cooperation in 2019, focused on private sector engagement to make Trilaterals successful.

 He is associated with the social impact investment movement and is working on expanding it in Africa along with other trilateral initiatives, including with Japan, for B2B engagement.
 He is an independent director of companies achieving social impact.
 He is also associated with civil society efforts through the Aavishkar Foundation, and the Advisory Council of Nobel Peace Laureate, Kailash Satyarthi.
+He is an Advisor to the Abhinav Bindra Foundation Trust.

 Ambassador Singh is an avowed cinema buff having an interest in Indian cinema, which is both academic and historical.
 He is very fond of sports, including cricket and is a qualified umpire from the Kenya Cricket Association.
 He enjoys travelling, experiencing different cultures and cuisines and meeting people.
 His commitment to enhance outreach programmes in every assignment and to enlarge the agenda of engagement is well-known.
 He is considered a business-friendly developmental diplomat.